Fire-Sparks-Studio/transitecoredocs/CONTRIBUTING.md

 > The `content/commons/docs/fr-fr/` folder is a manually maintained French
 > reference translation.
 It is kept in sync by the maintainers and should not
 > be edited through Pull Requests unless you are also updating the English
 > source.
 For any other language, please use Crowdin (next section).
+See the
+> README for the full list of supported locales.

 ### What you can help with